CIA Task Force "Havana Syndrome" rules out foreign attacks in most cases reported in interim report - ExBulletin

 Many American officials affected by the syndrome struggled with debilitating symptoms for years and paid out of pocket for diagnostic and medical care.
 As the cases gained prominence and Congress and the administration took action, many expressed a sense of relief that their experiences were being recognized and accepted as real by government leaders.

-A number of victims have also begun receiving treatment at Walter Reed or Johns Hopkins Medicine, both of which have established specialized programs to assess and treat incidents.
+A number of victims have also begun receiving treatment at Walter Reed or Johns Hopkins Medicine, both of which have established specialized incident assessment and treatment programs.

 But groups of victims responded to the CIA’s provisional findings with concern and frustration and demanded that investigations into the cause of the incidents continue.